<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=339475935317750&amp;ev=PageView&amp;noscript=1">

 Some resorts are based on a single ski lift with few runs, which can quickly become repetitive after a few days of skiing.

-Other resorts (such as last year's Canyons & Park City resort merge) may be part of a network where a single ski pass grants you access to a variety of slopes, offering plenty of opportunity for variation and experimentation with new terrain.
+Other resorts (such as last year's Canyons ski resort & Park City merge) may be part of a network where a single ski pass grants you access to a variety of slopes, offering plenty of opportunity for variation and experimentation with new terrain.

 Basically, it all comes down to your boredom threshold and length of stay.
 Always be sure that there'll be enough runs to keep you or your crew entertained.